HauntedBees/Godot-Accessibility-Suite/README.md

 #### pressed_tint
 The color the button should be tinted when it's pressed. **TODO: have a separate `pressed_texture` maybe.**

+### GASVirtualAnalogStick
+It's an analog stick.
+It will emit up to two actions based on the direction it is tilted in.

+#### front_texture, back_texture
+The textures for the analog stick and the back of the analog stick.

+#### action_left, action_right, action_up, action_down
+The actions to be emitted when the stick is moved in the respective directions.
+#### dead_zone
+Movements below this percentage of the control's radius won't trigger actions.
+#### max_zone
+Movements above this percentage of the control's radius will be clamped to this.
+#### fixed_position
+When false, the control will be invisible until the player presses somewhere on the screen not occupied by another button.
+After pressing down, this control will immediately appear under their finger and then can be moved from that position.
+It will disappear again when the player lifts their finger. **Only one control can be set to `fixed_position = false` at a time.**

+### GASVirtualDPad
+It's a directional pad.
+It will emit up to two actions based on the direction it is pressed.
+#### left_texture, right_texture, up_texture, down_texture
+The textures for the four directions.
+#### button_distance
+How far apart the direction buttons should be from each other.
+Set this to 0 if you want this to look like one connected pad.
+#### action_left, action_right, action_up, action_down, dead_zone, max_zone, fixed_position
+Same as the variables for *GASVirtualAnalogStick*.
+#### pressed_tint
+The color a direction button should be tinted when it's pressed. **TODO: have separate `pressed_texture`s maybe.**

 # Other Features
 ## [Controller Remapping](https://gameaccessibilityguidelines.com/allow-controls-to-be-remapped-reconfigured/)
 `GASInput.remap_action(action:String, event:InputEvent)` will update a Godot action (as seen in the **Input Map** in **Project Settings**) to a new value.
 This supports both keyboard and gamepad inputs concurrently, so if `ui_accept` is configured to the "Start" button on a gamepad as well as the Enter key on a keyboard, calling `GASInput.remap_action("ui_accept", user_pressed_the_spacebar_key)` will replace the Enter key binding with a Spacebar key binding, but leave the "Start" button binding unchanged.